proboscis/pinjected/README.md

 # lets evaluate
 g.provide(Evaluator).evaluate()
 ```
-Note that no classes defined above depends on specific configuration object.
+Note that no classes defined above depend on specific configuration object.
 This means they are portable and can be reused.
 This doesnt look useful if you have only one set of configuration,
 but when you start playing with many configurations,
 this approach really helps like this.